 Favorite Fall Breakfast

-This pumpkin waffle recipe has the perfect texture…light, airy, soft, fluffy, moist and crispy all at the same time.
+This pumpkin waffle recipe has the perfect light and airy texture plus they’re soft, fluffy, moist and crispy all at the same time.
 Loaded with warm spices like cinnamon and pumpkin pie spice, each bite is amazing!

 Why This Recipe Works